ojkelly/bunjil/source/guides/schema-masking.md

 The key points to note is that we added the base schema (which had `User.password`) first, and then we added our masking schema.

-> _By defualt, Bunjil will always overwrite older types with newer types._
+> _By default, Bunjil will always overwrite older types with newer types._

 #### Namespaces